impresso/impresso.github.io/pages/consortium/partners.md

 excerpt: The project draws on the expertise and talent of four leading institutions.
 ---

-The _impresso_ project draws on the expertise and talent of four leading institutions in digital humanities, computational linguistics and digital history from Luxembourg and Switzerland.
+The Impresso project draws on the expertise and talent of four leading institutions in digital humanities, computational linguistics and digital history from Luxembourg and Switzerland.